 Over glazing means to paint new colour over an already painted section.
 The opacity of watercolour paint means that light creates a mix of colour which further extends the palette.
 By painting over established colour with something new, we in effect mix the colour but on the page.
 Because the undercoat is dry at the time, the effects can be different to mixing it in the dish.
 Dry brush work is the style of painting that uses a high ratio of paint to water, meaning that when applied to the paper, the painting is less homogeneous and contains a speckled effect.
 Fine lines are painted with the rigger brush, where as blocks of colour are made with the flat brushes.
 Round brushes are better for intermediate detail, between fine line and blocks.

 To conclude the basics, the important thing is to allow the painting to flow and form something that speaks to the viewer in some way.
 A good painting captures the imagination and perhaps asks questions, leaves things open to interpretation.
 By using watercolour, we have a great control of tone, shading, and distribution.
 It's a remarkable medium to work with, and is incredibly versatile with what can be done with it.

 Getting proper artist equipment online needs an expert touch.
-For the USA it's good to use Blick, for the UK, then Great Art will do a consistently quality service, and for everyone else, then I recommend eBay.
+For the USA it's good to use Blick, for the UK, try to go local or use Amazon and eBay

 Want to do some free elearning?
-Yes / No
+Yes please.